yedivanseven/CheckerPy/README.md

 #### 5.2 Bounded
-To check if one or more arguments of a function (or method) are above, below, of outside given bounds, you can write
+To check if one or more arguments of a function (or method) are above, below, or outside given bounds, you can write
 ```python
 @Bounded(('aaa', ...), (1, 99))
 def show_age(name, age):
     print(f'{name} is {age} years old.')
 ```
-Here, the argument `name` must be equal or greater than 'aaa' (`...` is used to indicated the absence of a lower or upper bound) and `age` must be anywhere between 1 and 99 (including the interval boundaries).
-As with the `Typed` decorator introduced above in subsection (5.1), you can pass as many or as few limits to the decorator as you like, both named and unnamed.
+Here, the argument `name` must be equal or greater than 'aaa' and `age` must be anywhere between 1 and 99 (including the interval boundaries).
+The ellipsis literal `...` is used to indicated the absence of a lower or upper bound.
+As with the `Typed` decorator introduced above in subsection (5.1), you can pass as many or as few limits to the decorator as you like, both named and unnamed, but

 **Note**: _Limits must strictly be given as_ tuples _of length 2!_